System to support the success of diverse employees

 ・ Idemitsu Music Events“Performing the future”

-Initiative 3: Initiatives in collaboration with local elementary schools, etc.
+Initiative 3: Collaboration with local elementary schools

 ・ FURUSATO PROJECT